ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/update.rst

 | nationality  | FALSE    |
 +--------------+----------+

-By way of example, the query below will update the name of a Victim with ID 12345:
+For example, the query below will update the name of a Victim with ID 12345:

 .. code::